-BIRTHDAYS - Due to COVID-19 district/state guidelines, Birthday Parties/Gathering should be put on pause until further notice.
-Birthdays are best celebrated outside of school.
+BIRTHDAYS - Birthdays are best celebrated outside of school.
 However, if you do wish to bring something in to celebrate your child's birthday, please arrange the best time with your child's teacher (generally during or after lunch; or the last few minutes of the day).
-Due to COVID-19 district/state guidelines, bringing items for birthdays will be put on pause until further notice.
 District and State policies require balancing anything sweet with healthy items.
 No cakes, or any item, requiring cutting are allowed.
 Gifts/balloons/flowers are highly discouraged and must be brought to the office where they will be delivered to the class just prior to the end of the school day.
 If arranged with the teacher, and you stay to volunteer, please be sure to sign in at the office and get a visitor's badge.